The Doors: Legacy

+The band presaged gothic rock due to the violence and the darkness present in their early work.
+As soon as 1967, critic John Stickney announced in the title of his article: "Four Doors to the Future: Gothic Rock Is Their Thing".
+Journalist Dave Marsh would also qualify a few years later the "first couple of Doors albums" as a prime example of "gothic rock".
+Academics Paul Hegarty and Martin Halliwell argued that the Doors were precursors of prog and reflected important developments in progressive music.

 Beginning in the late 1970s, there was a sustained revival of interest in the Doors which created a new generation of fans.
 The origin of the revival is traced to the release of the album An American Prayer in late 1978 which contained a live version of "Roadhouse Blues" that received considerable airplay on album-oriented rock radio stations.
-In 1979, the song "The End" was featured in dramatic fashion in the film Apocalypse Now, and the next year, the best-selling biography of Morrison No One Here Gets Out Alive was published.
+In 1979, the song "The End" was featured in dramatic fashion in the film Apocalypse Now, and the next year, the bestselling biography of Morrison No One Here Gets Out Alive was published.
 The Doors' first album, The Doors, re-entered the Billboard 200 album chart in September 1980 and Elektra Records reported the Doors' albums were selling better than in any year since their original release.
 In response a new compilation album, Greatest Hits, was released in October 1980.
 The album peaked at No. 17 in Billboard and remained on the chart for nearly two years.

 The revival continued in 1983 with Alive, She Cried, an album of previously unreleased live recordings.
 The track "Gloria" reached No. 18 on the Billboard Top Tracks chart and the video was in heavy rotation on MTV.
 Another compilation album, The Best of the Doors was released in 1985 and went on to be certified Diamond in 2007 by the Recording Industry Association of America for sales of 10 million certified units.

 A second revival, attracting another generation of fans, occurred in 1991 following the release of the film The Doors, directed by Oliver Stone and starring Val Kilmer as Morrison.
 Stone created the script from over a hundred interviews of people who were in Morrison's life.
 He designed the movie by picking the songs and then adding the appropriate storylines to them.
 The remaining band members did not like the film's portrayal of the events.
 In the book The Doors, Manzarek states, "That Oliver Stone thing did real damage to the guy I knew: Jim Morrison, the poet."
 In addition, Manzarek claims that he wanted the movie to be about all four members of the band, not only Morrison.
 Densmore asserts, "A third of it's fiction."
 In the same volume, Krieger agrees with the other two, but also says, "It could have been a lot worse."
 The film's soundtrack album reached No. 8 on the Billboard album chart and Greatest Hits and The Best of the Doors re-entered the chart, with the latter reaching a new peak position of No. 32.